Ezequiel Duran Player Props: Rangers vs. Yankees

-On Saturday, Ezequiel Duran (.583 slugging percentage in past 10 games, including two home runs) and the Texas Rangers play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 4:05 PM ET.
+Ezequiel Duran, with a slugging percentage of .459 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the New York Yankees, with Gerrit Cole on the hill, June 25 at 1:35 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Yankees.
+He had a hitless showing in his last game (0-for-4) against the Yankees.

 Ezequiel Duran Game Info & Props vs. the Yankees